 Paper

-Measuring the Concentration of Legislative Effectiveness: Evidence from U.S. State Legislatures
+The Concentration of Legislative Effectiveness: Evidence from U.S. State Legislatures

 Jacob M. Lollis and Todd Makse